PeterJC98/Case-Study/README.md

 ![momentum](https://user-images.githubusercontent.com/96864058/154419044-f758f733-527a-4244-bda7-dac232102630.JPG)
 #### Turtle and the Hare Algorithm (AKA the Robust Hierarchical Risk Parity Algorithm)
 ![turtle](https://user-images.githubusercontent.com/96864058/154419063-d556a399-f406-4984-82ac-ac6ad5eee7f5.JPG)
 * These algorithms can be compared to one of unhedged competitors Stockspot.
 Stockspot is Australia's first and largest Robo-advisor.
-One of Stockspot's best performing algorithm is 'Topaz' and its historical performance can be seen below.
+One of Stockspot's best performing algorithms is 'Topaz' and its historical performance can be seen below.
 ![topaz](https://user-images.githubusercontent.com/96864058/154419838-b08a3c09-678f-4eaf-962d-d92be33c2b24.JPG)
 * Converting those returns into a percentage, since 2014 'Topaz' has deilevered a return of approximately 100%.
 During that same timeframe Unhedged's momentum alogorithm increases from 150% to approximately 500%, a 333.33% return.
 Unhedged's Turtle and the Hare Algorithm increases from 125% to approximately 250%, a 100% return.